 What’s good is it to have a precise aim after spending a ton of your time grinding aimlabs when you’re not able to spot the enemy at a glance, well don’t worry I got you covered!

 You have to change the Enemy Highlight Color (found under the General > Accessibility section of settings), from the default red to the Deuteranopia yellow.
-The bright yellow color is quicker to spot and react than the default mute red highlight that tends to blend in with some maps.
+The bright yellow color is quicker to spot and react to than the default mute red highlight that tends to blend in with some maps.

-3. Best Minimap Settings
+3. Best Minimap Settings in Valorant

-To change Minimap settings go to: Settings>General>Map
+To change Minimap settings go to Settings>General>Map

-Minimap should be large enough for the players to be spotted, and zoomed enough so that minimap covers the entire map at once, for you to know what’s happening around the map.
+Minimap should be large enough for the players to be spotted and zoomed enough so that minimap covers the entire map at once, for you to know what’s happening around the map.
 Be it any site you should have proper intel on what’s happening there.
-Also you can set the minimap on rotate or fixed depending upon your preference.
+Also, you can set the minimap on rotate or fixed depending upon your preference.
 I strongly suggest that you keep Minimap Vision Cones on as well as Bullet Tracers on, increasing your overall awareness within the game.

-4. Best Aim Sensitivity Settings
+4. Best Aim Sensitivity Settings For Valorant

 To change Aim Sensitivity Settings: Settings>General>Mouse